ziqni-tech/ziqni-admin-sdks/java/docs/AwardsApi.md

 | **503** | A list of awards and/or errors |  -  |

-## manageAwardTags
+## updateAwards

-> CompletableFuture<AwardResponse> manageAwardTags(body)
+> CompletableFuture<ModelApiResponse> updateAwards(body)

-Allows the operator to add or remove from tags.
-This can be used to mark awards as fullfilled by the counter party or to asist in the organistion of the data on site.
+Update awards

+Update an existing award in the Ziqni system

 ### Example